linc-lion/LINC-identification/README.md

 To update the current gallery the argument `current_gallery_path` must be provided.

-Run `python create_gallery.py --help` for usage info.
+Run `python create_gallery.py --help` for usage info or look at code docstrings.

 #### Predict
 The `predict` script takes either left or right (not both) whisker images and matches them with the corresponding database.

-Run `python predict.py --help` for usage info.
+Run `python predict.py --help` for usage info or look at code docstrings.

 ### Capabilities

 Given the gallery path and algorithm, it returns a dictionary that contains lion ids as keys and image ids as values.

-Run `python capabilities.py --help` for usage info.
+Run `python capabilities.py --help` for usage info or look at code docstrings.

 ### Notebooks

 There are a few jupyter notebooks in the `notebooks/` directory, which show some of the original research notebooks, which have a few data visualizations that might be of interest.
-There is also a few demo notebooks, that show how to use the scripts.